enginBozkurt/LidarObstacleDetection/README.md

 ## Bounding Box
  For each of the cluster a bounding box is fitted.
 To fit a box min and max coordinates of a cluster are used.
 Using renderbox function boxes are drawn.

-## Output
- Screen shots of output in different views are placed in Output folder.

 ## Installation